 Sample Verdict and Settlement Amounts in Birth Injury Lawsuits

-Looking at prior verdicts and reported settlements in recent birth injury malpractice lawsuits is the best way to get an understanding of the typical payout value in these cases.
-Below are summaries of birth injury lawsuit settlements and verdicts that were publicly reported.
-The verdicts and settlements are broken down into categories based on the most common types of birth injuries.
+Looking at prior verdicts and reported settlements in recent birth injury malpractice lawsuits is the best way to understand the typical payout value in these cases.
+Below are summaries of birth injury lawsuit settlements and publicly reported verdicts.
+The verdicts and settlements are divided into categories based on the most common birth injuries.

 Cerebral Palsy Verdicts and Settlements

-Cerebral palsy is a neurologic disorder that is caused when the baby losses oxygen for an extended time period during labor and delivery.
-Cerebral palsy can be a severe and permanent injury so the value of cerebral palsy cases tends to be very high.
+Cerebral palsy is a neurologic disorder caused when the baby loses oxygen for an extended period during labor and delivery.
+Cerebral palsy can be a severe and permanent injury, so the settlement value of cerebral palsy lawsuits tends to be very high.

-- Missouri (2021) $34,107,628 Verdict: Misuse of Pitocin led to hyperstimulation of contractions causing severe loss oxygen during delivery.
+- Missouri (2021) $34,107,628 Verdict: Misuse of Pitocin led to hyperstimulation of contractions, causing severe loss of oxygen during delivery.
 The child suffered brain damage and was diagnosed with the most severe type of cerebral palsy, leaving him permanently disabled.

 - New York (2021) $13,500 Settlement: Failure to monitor fetal heart rate and respond with emergency C-section allegedly resulted in HIE and severe type of spastic cerebral palsy (spastic quadriplegia).

 - New York (2020) $5,891,304 Settlement: Child suffered HIE during delivery resulting in spastic cerebral palsy.
-Child permanently disabled and requires feeding tube, wheelchair and will never be able to live and work independently.
+Child is permanently disabled and requires a feeding tube, and wheelchair and will never be able to live and work independently.

 Erb’s Palsy Verdicts and Settlements

-Erb’s palsy is common birth injury resulting from damage to nerves in the baby’s shoulder and neck during delivery causing paralysis in the arm.
-Erb’s palsy is one of the less serious types of birth injuries compared to things like cerebral palsy and these cases are therefore at the lower end of the value spectrum.
+Erb’s palsy is a common birth injury resulting from damage to nerves in the baby’s shoulder and neck during delivery, causing paralysis in the arm.
+Erb’s palsy is one of the less severe types of birth injuries compared to things like cerebral palsy, and these cases are therefore at the lower end of the value spectrum.

-- New York (2020) $3,046,940 Settlement: Child suffered Erb’s Palsy resulting in permanent paralysis and shorter right arm after doctors negligently responded to shoulder dystocia during delivery.
+- New York (2020) $3,046,940 Settlement: Child suffered Erb’s Palsy resulting in permanent paralysis and a shorter right arm after doctors negligently responded to shoulder dystocia during delivery.